Number 1 Beach in the world – Boracay Beach Philippines

 All travel agencies and even people who’ve been there will suggest the direct to Caticlan option since normal flight time run between 45 minutes to an hour.
 The airlines have about ten flights to the island each day and there are additional airlines which is convenient for getting the best flight time.
 Travelers who miss their flights can always get another plane to the island.
 The best part about it is getting to the boats which are only about three minutes away compared to the two hours over land from the Kalibo Airport.

 Manila to Caticlan and the Manila to Kalibo routes are serviced by all the major domestic carriers of the country.
-Namely; Airasia, Cebu Pacific Airlines, Philippines Airlines (PAL) and Air Philippines (airphillexpress).
+Namely; Airasia, Cebu Pacific Airlines and Philippines Airlines.

 And the Cebu to Kalibo route if you’re coming from much further south, takes about the same time.
-It is serviced by the following airlines; Cebu Pacific Airlines, Philippines airlines and Seair or South East Asian airlines.
+It is serviced by the following airlines; Cebu Pacific Airlines, Philippines airlines and AirAsia.

 Getting To Boracay Island By Land